DavorMar/rustautogui/README.md

    `sudo apt install ocl-icd-opencl-dev`

-2) Ff clinfo is not installed:
+2) If clinfo is not installed:

    `sudo apt install clinfo`